reduxjs/redux/docs/advanced/UsageWithTypescript.md

 We will be going through a simplistic chat application to demonstrate a possible approach to include static typing.
 This chat application will have two reducers.
 The _chat reducer_ will focus on storing the chat history and the _system reducer_ will focus on storing session information.

 The full source code is available on [codesandbox here](https://codesandbox.io/s/w02m7jm3q7).
+Note that by going through this example yourself you will experience some of the benefits of using TypeScript.

 ## Type Checking State